Authentic Slow Cooker Birria (Birria de Res)

 If youโre going the birria taco route, I recommend serving with the same toppings, as well as some melty cheese and the consommรฉ on the side for dipping.

-If you tried my simple recipe for authentic Birria de Res, please rate and review it below!
+If you tried this Authentic Birria de Res or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the comments below!
 Or, if you decide to Instagram your creations, tag me (@muybuenocooking) so I can see your delicious birria tacos.

 Birria de Res Recipe